jeanettesa/ctf-writeups/2020/CSAWCTFQual/slithery/slithery.md

     Get a named attribute from an object; getattr(x, 'y') is equivalent to x.y.
 ```

-Using `getattr`, it should be possible to access the os property through "os" as a string.
+Using `getattr`, it should be possible to access the os attribute through "os" as a string.

 Let's craft our solution in our own interpreter before trying it in the coding environment:
 ```